MmedaraU/fusion-landing-page/README.md

 # fusion-landing-page
-The FusionnLanding page recreated using CSS Grid.
+The Fusion Landing page recreated using CSS Grid.
 First attempt at using Grid.